matt2718/colorado-qb/_pages/tournaments/nationals.md

 The [National Scholastic Championship](http://www.pace-nsc.org/pace-nsc-2018- june-2-3-washington-dc/) (NSC) is hosted by PACE.
 It is of comparable difficult to HSNCT, but with several notable differences.
-NSC packets have slightly more fine arts than HSNCT, and they contains no questions on pop-culture or sports.
+NSC packets have slightly more fine arts than HSNCT, and they contains no questions on pop culture or sports.
-In addition, NSC features untimed rounds and "bounceback" bonuses (where if a team gets a bounus part wrong, their opponent has a chance to answer).
+In addition, NSC features untimed rounds, no negs, 20-point powers, and "bounceback" bonuses (where if a team gets a bounus part wrong, their opponent has a chance to answer).
 Teams qualify for NSC by placing in the top 10-25% at a PACE-certified tournament (the exact cutoff depends on the level of certification).

 ### NASAT